-Ramya B., is a Ph.D.
-Research Scholar in English at SRM Institute of Science and Technology, Kattankulathur Campus.
-She has cleared her NET conducted by UGC and is a professional NET trainer, with a proven track record of success.
-She worked as an Assistant Professor for 3years at St. Thomas College of Arts and Science.
-Her research specialty and interests include Semiotics, Mythology, Culture studies and Memory studies.
-She has published scholarly articles and Book chapters in esteemed academic journals edited collections, and presented research works at various National and International conferences.
+Ramya B. is a Ph.D.
+Research Scholar from the Department of English and Foreign Languages, SRM Institute of Science and Technology, Kattankulathur.
+She has cleared her NET conducted by UGC and is a professional NET trainer with a proven track record of success.
+She worked as an Assistant Professor for 3years at St. Thomas College of Arts and Science, Chennai.
+Her research speciality and interests include Semiotics, Mythology, Cultural Studies, and Memory Studies.
+She has published scholarly articles and Book chapters in esteemed academic journals, edited collections, and presented research works at various national and international conferences.